-Shortlisted for the 2020 Booker Prize, 'Shuggie Bain' is a brutally honest and brilliantly observed story about a working-class family living in 1980’s Glasgow, set against a backdrop of high unemployment and poverty as the impact of Thatcher’s privatisation of industry takes effect – an amazing read.
+Winner of the 2020 Booker Prize and a book club favourite, 'Shuggie Bain' is a brutally honest and brilliantly observed story about a working-class family living in 1980’s Glasgow.
+Set against a backdrop of high unemployment and poverty as the impact of Thatcher’s privatisation of industry takes effect - this is an amazing read.

 BY DOUGLAS STUART